-What are the rules & requirements of 1031 exchanges?
+What are the rules and requirements of 1031 exchanges?

-There are 5 key rules and requirements when it comes to 1031 exchanges.
+There are five key rules and requirements when it comes to 1031 exchanges.

-1. Same taxpayer: The individual or LLC selling the existing property is the same one receiving the new property.
+1. Same taxpayer: The individual or LLC selling the existing property must be the same one receiving the new property.

 2. 45-day identification period: The seller has 45 days after closing on the older property to identify the “like-kind” properties to exchange for.
 You can find the three rules on property identification here.